IntersectTechnologies/inetbfa-data-conversion/README.md

 Clone this repository

     git clone https://github.com/IntersectTechnologies/inetbfa-data-conversion.git

-**Refresh data**
+**Download data**

+To download new data you should have Excel and have the INETBFA Excel Add-Inn installed.
+This requires a subscription from http://www.inetbfa.com/

-Update the data in the downloads folder by refreshing each of the Excel Workbooks (assuming you have the INETBFA Excel  Add-Inn installed and configured properly)
+Update the data in the downloads folder by refreshing each of the Excel Workbooks.

 **Convert data**

-Run the script run.sh in a shell

-    ./run.sh
+**Merge the data**

+**Adjustment tasks**

+**Transformation tasks**